nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 - `DDNS Configuration`: The DDNS configuration name to use in multiple configurations.

 ::: warning
-When you modify the configuration and save it in the Dashboard settings, it will populate the default configuration options in `config.yaml`, and both single and multiple configurations will exist in the DDNS section.
+When you modify the configuration and save it in the Dashboard settings, it will populate the default configuration options in `config.yaml`, and all options in the DDNS field will be set with a default value (see [Without Profiles](#Without-Profiles)).

-- To use single configuration, configure `DDNS.Provider` and ignore the `Profiles` options.
+- If not using profiles, configure `DDNS.Provider` and ignore the `Profiles` options.
-- To use multiple configurations, leave `DDNS.Provider` empty.
-If `DDNS.Provider` is not empty, the multiple configuration settings will be ignored.
+- To use profiles, leave `DDNS.Provider` empty.
+If `DDNS.Provider` is not empty, the `Profiles` field will be ignored.
 :::

 #### Viewing Logs